oadamharoon/droneFoamAnalysis/README.md

 # droneFoamAnalysis
-OpenFOAM CFD analysis for drones.
+OpenFOAM CFD analysis for fixed-wing UAVs.

 # 1. Create a new case directory